COL William L. Koch.Ph.D.

 Physics & Nuclear Engineering

 COL Will Koch is an academy professor and space science program director in the Department of Physics & Nuclear Engineering (PaNE) at the United States Military Academy (USMA).
-He graduated from the USMA in 2004 with a Bachelor of Science in physics.

-Following his commands, COL Koch earned his master’s degree in physics from the Massachusetts Institute of Technology (MIT) in 2013.
+Following his commands, COL Koch earned a master’s degree in physics from Massachusetts Institute of Technology (MIT) in 2013.
 He taught at PaNE from 2013–16.
 After his junior faculty time, he spent two years working in NASA’s Astronaut Office, focusing on the SpaceX Commercial Crew Program.
 He was the prime stakeholder for many of the crew–vehicle interface requirements on the SpaceX Crew Dragon spacecraft.

 He is married to the former Vanessa Kurtiak of Flint, Michigan.
 They have two children and one poorly behaved cat.